zacky1972/epmd_up/README.md

 # EpmdUp

-A simple Elixir module to check if the Erlang Port Mapper Daemon (`epmd`) is running.
+A simple Elixir module to check and manage the Erlang Port Mapper Daemon (`epmd`).

 ## Overview

-EpmdUp provides functionality to verify the status of `epmd`, which is a critical component in Erlang/Elixir distributed systems.
+EpmdUp provides functionality to verify the status and location of `epmd`, which is a critical component in Erlang/Elixir distributed systems.
 The Erlang Port Mapper Daemon is responsible for tracking which nodes are running on a host and which ports they are using for distributed communication.

+## Features

+  * `active?/0`: Check if `epmd` is active and accepting connections
+  * `find_epmd_executable/0`: Find the full path of the `epmd` executable in the system
+  * Cross-platform support (Linux, macOS, Windows)

 ## Installation